-If you are looking to advance your education by earning your next degree, you may be interested in our variety of master's degrees in education designed for current educators looking to take the next step in their career.
+If you are looking to advance your education by earning your next degree, you may be interested in our variety of master's degrees in education designed for current educators looking to position themselves to take the next step in their career.
 Explore our programs in areas like curriculum and instruction, educational administration, instructional technology and more.
 You can also advance your education through individual continuing education courses, offered at a special rate for educators.

 Master's Degree Programs for Postsecondary Education

-The initial programs offered by the College of Education give you the opportunity to start the exciting and rewarding journey to becoming an educator.
+The initial programs offered by the College of Education give you the opportunity to start the journey to becoming an educator.
 We offer both initial teacher licensure (ITL) and non-licensure programs in a variety of areas so that you can prepare to teach students of all ages, including early childhood, elementary and secondary.
 Or, pursue your calling to teach those with special learning needs by earning a Master of Education in Special Education.